benhook1013/space-game/lib/game/README.md

   - Input uses Flame's `JoystickComponent`, `ButtonComponent` and a custom `KeyDispatcher` (via `KeyboardHandler`) that supports helpers like `isAnyPressed` for grouped key queries.
+- Broadcasts component spawn and remove events through a lightweight `GameEventBus` so systems can react without tight coupling.
+- `PoolManager` reuses bullets, enemies, minerals and asteroids while keeping a spatial grid of rocks for quick proximity queries.
 - Hooks exist for resource mining, inventory, networking and save/load in later milestones.
 - Keep this layer lean and delegate work to components or services.